4 Best Short-Term Health Insurance Companies (2025)

 • $2,500 deductible

-• $1,000,000 policy maximum
+• $1 million policy maximum

 If more than one policy from each insurance company fit the parameters for a coverage category, the rates were averaged.

-Our experts also used financial strength and National Association of Insurance Commissioners (NAIC) Complaint Index data for individual accident and health lines of business, and focused on companies' ability to pay claims and their history of interactions with customers.
+Our experts also used financial strength and National Association of Insurance Commissioners (NAIC) complaint index data for individual accident and health lines of business, and focused on companies' ability to pay claims and their history of interactions with customers.

 Finally, we viewed policy flexibility as an important factor, especially for short-term plans, because these policies are mostly used to bridge gaps in coverage.